Plumbing Fixture Upgrade Guide: Modern Options That Add Value

 Water Heater ~12 years Rust, leaks, insufficient hot water

-• Persistent leaks — even after repairs, they waste water and risk structural damage
+• Persistent leaks that waste water and risk structural damage even after repairs

-• Corrosion or rust stains — green or brown deposits signal metal degradation
+• Corrosion or rust stains with green or brown deposits signaling metal degradation

-• Water discoloration — yellow or brown water means rust inside your pipes
+• Water discoloration where yellow or brown water means rust inside your pipes

-• Frequent repair costs — if repairs exceed 50% of a new fixture's price, upgrade instead
+• Frequent repair costs where repairs exceed 50% of a new fixture's price

 Older Homes Need Extra Attention

-Homes built before 1980 may contain galvanized steel pipes, lead solder, or Poly-B piping — materials that actively degrade water quality and pressure.
-If your home falls in this category, a full plumbing inspection before upgrading fixtures is strongly recommended to avoid hidden surprises.
+Homes built before 1980 may contain galvanized steel pipes, lead solder, or Poly-B piping, materials that actively degrade water quality and pressure.
+Under the EPA's Lead and Copper Rule Improvements, utilities face a November 2027 initial compliance date and a 2037 replacement deadline, and in some jurisdictions a routine remodel can now trigger a full lead service line replacement costing thousands.
+A plumbing code compliance check before upgrading fixtures is strongly recommended to avoid hidden surprises.

 Trusted by Thousands